-SECOND PRE-SETTLEMENT TELEPHONIC STATUS CONFERENCE
+SECOND PRE-SETTLEMENT TELEPHONIC CONFERENCE

-The second pre-settlement discussion, which usually is closer in time to the scheduled settlement conference and takes place after the mediation statements have been exchanged, will confirm everyone's participation, confirm the bringing of full authority, and discuss any issues counsel wishes to discuss in the wake of submission of the mediation statements.
+The second pre-settlement telephonic conference will generally take place after all mediation statements are in but before the settlement conference.
+The Court will seek to confirm everyone's participation, confirm the bringing of full authority, and discuss any issues counsel wishes to discuss in the wake of submission of the mediation statements.

 What is full authority?
 The Court wants to be very clear that it means all sides in the negotiation will arrive at the settlement conference with authority to settle the matter up to the amount of the other side's initial proposals, respectively, in the mediation statements.
 Full authority is required at all settlement conferences except with leave of Court.
 Full authority is not "the authority up to the amount the client is prepared to pay (or accept) in settlement."
 If, for example, a plaintiff's opening demand is \$500,000, and a defendant's opening offer is \$10,000, the defendant must bring a person who has \$500,000 in authority, and the plaintiff must have authority (and usually bringing the plaintiff to the conference meets this requirement) to accept as little as \$10,000 to settle.
-The full authority requirement does not require any party to settle at any number, or at all.
+The full authority requirement does not require any party to settle at any number, or to settle at all.
 It does not require any party to spend anything, let alone the full amount of the authority.
 For whatever reason, some clients or their counsel believe wrongly that if they bring full authority, they are committing to pay that amount or something close to it.
 They are not.
 No one is reading full authority this way, and the Court will ensure as much.
 Bringing full authority prevents settlement conferences from running aground when negotiations place settlement pricing at a level between the opening proposal and the authority a party brought to the conference.
-That is the point at which a case should settle, and not a point at which one side must telephone some higher persons and plead for more authority when those persons know almost nothing of what has happened at the settlement conference because they were not there.
-If for some reason full settlement authority is not possible, the party need only tell the magistrate judge, who will then determine whether and how the negotiations might proceed with the consent of the other party.
+That is the point at which a case should settle, and not a point at which one side must telephone some absent persons and plead for more authority when those absent persons know almost nothing of what has happened at the settlement conference because they were not there.
+If for some reason full settlement authority is not possible, the party need only tell, in advance, the magistrate judge, who will then determine whether and how the negotiations might proceed with the consent of the other party.
 In some cases, such as those involving government agencies whose settlement authority is capped or subject to approval of a deliberative body, the defense will never have full authority.
 But all need to know this fact in advance of the conference itself.

 Having a non-participating client representative with authority available by telephone is not an acceptable alternative.
-Settlement conferences often involve a give-and-take discussion that lasts for several hours, or sometimes extends over multiple mediation sessions, and in the Court's experience, it is impossible for a person who is not present for the actual and full discussion to have a proper appreciation for why a given settlement position may or may not be reasonable or acceptable, or for the reasons why a party might have changed a position it staked out earlier in the negotiation process.
+Settlement conferences often involve a give-and-take discussion that lasts for several hours, or sometimes extends over multiple mediation sessions.
+In the Court's experience, it is impossible for a person who is not present for the actual and full discussion to have a proper appreciation for why a given settlement position may or may not be reasonable or acceptable, or for the reasons why a party might have changed a position it staked out earlier in the negotiation process.